bholligan/bholligan.github.io/_pages/about.md

 permalink: /about.html
 ---

-I am embarking on a data science adventure after 6 years in the oil and gas industry.
-This site is a home for sharing projects and the things I've learned.
+Recent graduate of the Metis Data Science Bootcamp!
+From machine learning to visualizations to cloud computing, I'm having a blast exploring all sorts of new tools and algorithms.
+This site is a home for sharing my projects and some of the things I've learned.

 Outside of data science I enjoy hiking, travelling to foreign countries, live sporting events, running, and ultimate.